June 4-14, 2022 - Custom Service Trip for University Presbyterian Church, Baton Rouge

-June 12– After breakfast, those will head for Lake Atitlan, one of the world’s most stunning destinations!
-Depending on the time, we will stop for lunch at a traditional eatery along the way, or eat at our magnificent accommodation on the lake.
+June 12– After breakfast, we will head for Lake Atitlan, one of the world’s most stunning destinations!
+Depending on the time, we will stop for lunch at a traditional eatery along the way (no-host), or eat at our magnificent accommodation on the lake.
 When we arrive, we board private launches for our destination.
-Once there, explore the exquisite grounds featuring a surprise-filled, tropical landscape.
+Once there, explore the exquisite grounds featuring a sub-tropical landscape.
 That evening be prepared for a delicious, home-made course dinner and, if you like, to relax and rejuvenate in a wood-burning hot tub under the night stars.
 After your days of service, you certainly deserve it!
-Hosted: Breakfast, Home-made course dinner at the lake, boat transportation, and hot tub
+Hosted: Breakfast in San Martin, Home-made course dinner at the lake, boat transportation, and hot tub

 June 13 - Lake Atitlan is the perfect place to get some exercise or relax—it’s up to you!
 Explore a local wildlife preserve and zipline, or climb a volcano with a guide.
 Or instead, continue growing your cultural understanding by exploring indigenous villages that dot the lake.
 No matter what you choose, your Atitlan visit will be sure to impress.
-Hosted: Dinner, kayaking, and choice of zipline, explore villages in a private launch, or climb a volcano
+Hosted: Dinner, kayaking, and choice of: ziplining, exploring villages in a private launch, or climbing a volcano.

 June 14 – In the morning we will pack up, board our launches, and head back to Guatemala City to catch flights.
-Having selected this add-on, along with the experience of your service program and knowledge of the Mám and Quiché Maya, you additionally take home the experience of the T’zutuhil and Kakchiquel cultures, and images of Lake Atitlán you will never forget!
+You will take with you an intimate experience of the Mám-Maya, and an understanding also of the T’zutuhil and Kakchiquel cultures, and memories of Guatemala you will never forget!
 Hosted: All transportation, including boats

 FLIGHT BOOKING INSTRUCTIONS

 We suggest the following flights.
 If you elect a different flight, please plan to meet the group upon arrival June 4 at La Aurora Airport at 1 PM.
 Do not book a return flight that leaves from Guatemala City prior to 1 PM on June 14th.

 Outbound: June 4, 2021 - Delta 5071/904 leaving Baton Rouge at 7:10 AM, arriving Guatemala City 1:11 PM.